-Knowledge The student has knowledge of accounting, processing, and analysis of economic and financial information required for an effective organisation and management of businesses • describes market conditions, government regulations, financial situation, as well as the objectives and needs of the company's customers. • distinguishes the forms of cash flows, absolute and relative profitability indicators, capital costs and the synthesis of financial information.
-Skills The student has the necessary skills to use methods and techniques specific to the financial and accounting management of an enterprise as a whole, specialised software included. • demonstrate the compliance of financial policies by applying internal and external rules. • examines financial risks that could affect organizations or individuals.
-The student is able to make decisions according to their position and to take responsibility towards high hierarchical levels. • prepares forecasts of the financial statements and proposes appropriate solutions to achieve the strategic objectives of the enterprise. • constructs financial scenarios and proposes measures to improve the economic efficiency of the enterprise or an investment project.
+5 Knowledge The graduate has knowledge of accounting, processing, and analysing of economic and financial information required for an effective organisation and management of companies operating in the hospitality industry. describes market conditions, government regulations, financial situation, as well as the objectives and needs of the company's customers. distinguishes the forms of cash flows, absolute and relative profitability indicators, capital costs and the synthesis of financial information.
+Skills The student has the necessary skills to use methods and techniques specific to the financial and accounting management of an enterprise as a whole, specialised software included. demonstrate the compliance of financial policies by applying internal and external rules. examines financial risks that could affect organizations or individuals.
+Responsibility and autonomy: The student is able to make decisions according to their position and to take responsibility towards higher hierarchical levels. prepares forecasts of the financial statements and proposes appropriate solutions to achieve the strategic objectives of the enterprise. constructs financial scenarios and proposes measures to improve the economic efficiency of the enterprise or an investment project.